 What do people say when they find out you have deployed?

 At the end of each interview for my 31-day deployment story series, I asked what people say when they find out you have deployed.
-Woman after woman answered that people don’t say anything because most people don’t know.
+Woman after woman answered that people don’t say anything because most people don’t know they served or deployed.

 And even if people knew that they had served in the military or even had deployed.
 People often never asked them questions about their deployment experience.
 As a female veteran, I related to this.
 People would ask my husband about his military experience and not mine when they found out we both were in the military.
-People seem to assume they know what women do in the military.
-But women don’t sit behind a desk as secretaries.
+People seem to assume they know women veteran stories.
+But women don’t have the same story, there is no stereotype.
 Many women are out on the front lines (before it was technically allowed) standing beside the men who signed up to fight.

-I wanted people to have a chance to hear a little about our story and the different roles women have played in the military.
+I wanted people to have a chance to hear a little about women veteran stories and the different roles women have played in the military.